 Reducing my Risk of Lung Cancer

 Like my other Cancer Bites blog posts, I want you to understand you are not powerless in your ability to reduce your risk of cancer.
 There are many changes you can make to your diet, lifestyle, and home environment that can help to reduce your risk.
-If you want to feel confident that you are doing everything you can to reduce your risk, then I invite you to book a session with me.
+If you want to feel confident that you are doing everything you can to reduce your risk, then I invite you to reach out.

 What is Radon?